Assessing, Exploiting, and Mitigating Syntactic Robustness Failures in LLM-Based Code Generation: Experimental Evaluation

-\paragraph{Internal} There are a few possible internal threats to validity within our experimental design.
-First, there is the possibility that the GPT API may be learning from prior requests we send and finding the patterns in our repeated prompts, which could skew the accuracy of results.
-We believe this is not the case, as we have switched APIs during these experiments multiple times and found no observable difference between code returned from a previously-used API and code returned from a fresh one.
-Second, we note that differential testing cannot prove equivalence and along the same vein the epsilon value we use in testing may not be perfect for each formula's situation, both of which may artificially cause generated code to be marked as equivalent when it is not.
-This is a possible risk of any testing-based evaluation procedure, and we work to mitigate it by choosing a high number of samples in our differential testing (1000 per generated code) and a low epsilon value, but it is necessary to acknowledge for any cases where testing is involved that a lack of nonequivalent/failing tests is not a guarantee of correctness.
+\paragraph{Threats to Validity} We discuss possible internal and external threats to validity and the efforts we have made to mitigate them. {\em Internal:} There are a few possible internal threats to validity within our experimental design.
+First, there is the possibility that the Gpt API (for Gpt-3.5, Gpt-4o, and o4-mini) may be learning from prior requests we send.
+However, we believe this is not the case, as we have switched APIs during these experiments multiple times and found no observable difference between code returned from a previously-used API and code returned from a fresh one.
+Second, we note that differential testing cannot prove equivalence, and due to needing an epsilon value in 31 prompts to avoid incorrectly marking nonequivalence due to floating point error, it is possible some incorrect results could be marked correct.
+This is a possible risk for any testing-based equivalence checking approach.
+However, we have manually investigated a subset of LLM generated programs and found no case where differential testing falsely marked two non-equivalent codes as equivalent.
+Moreover, when we declare generated code non-equivalent, non-equivalence is guaranteed since we produce a test case that demonstrates the non-equivalence.

-\paragraph{External} We analyze a small set of equations with a limited number of possible mutations, which we recognize may not be representative of all possible equations and mutations given to LLMs for code generation.
-We recognize this possibility but believe that our findings show promise for extending to the larger domain of all possible formulas and syntactically equivalent representations of those formulas.
+{\em External:} Analyzing all formulas or mutations is not possible.
+However, we believe that our evaluation shows syntactic robustness issues of LLMs for an important class of formulas and mutations.
+Furthermore, our evaluation and attack approaches can be applied to different classes of formulas and syntactically equivalent forms of those formulas using the framework we present in this paper.

+\paragraph{Limitations} Our work focuses on the robustness of LLMs specifically for code generation prompts involving mathematical formulas and constraints.
+Consequently, our transformation and reduction techniques are also limited to prompts containing such mathematical formulas.
+However, mathematical computation–based code generation is fundamental to many domains, including scientific computing and contract-based programming.
+While our benchmark consists of a limited number of prompts, we believe they represent a diverse set of prompts with mathematical formulas and can be further extended.
+Additionally, while we evaluate code generation for the C programming language, our approach can be extended to assess other LLMs for different programming languages.